Rackspace Technology (NASDAQ:RXT) Releases Q3 2022 Earnings Guidance

 Rackspace Technology (NASDAQ:RXT – Get Rating) last released its quarterly earnings data on Tuesday, August 9th.
-The company reported $0.17 EPS for the quarter, beating the consensus estimate of $0.16 by $0.01.
+The company reported $0.17 earnings per share for the quarter, beating the consensus estimate of $0.16 by $0.01.
+The company had revenue of $772.20 million for the quarter, compared to the consensus estimate of $784.72 million.
 Rackspace Technology had a positive return on equity of 14.07% and a negative net margin of 6.37%.
-The company had revenue of $772.20 million for the quarter, compared to analysts’ expectations of $784.72 million.
-During the same period last year, the firm posted $0.17 earnings per share.
-Rackspace Technology’s revenue was up 3.8% compared to the same quarter last year.
-As a group, analysts forecast that Rackspace Technology will post 0.56 EPS for the current year.
+Rackspace Technology’s revenue for the quarter was up 3.8% on a year-over-year basis.
+During the same quarter last year, the business posted $0.17 EPS.
+As a group, equities research analysts expect that Rackspace Technology will post 0.56 earnings per share for the current fiscal year.

 Analyst Upgrades and Downgrades

-Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-PNC Financial Services Group Inc. raised its stake in Rackspace Technology by 693.1% during the 1st quarter.
-PNC Financial Services Group Inc. now owns 3,347 shares of the company’s stock valued at $37,000 after purchasing an additional 2,925 shares during the period.
-Point72 Hong Kong Ltd raised its stake in Rackspace Technology by 144.4% during the 2nd quarter.
-Point72 Hong Kong Ltd now owns 4,831 shares of the company’s stock valued at $35,000 after purchasing an additional 2,854 shares during the period.
-Quantbot Technologies LP purchased a new position in Rackspace Technology during the 1st quarter valued at approximately $79,000.
-Vident Investment Advisory LLC grew its holdings in Rackspace Technology by 16.4% during the 1st quarter.
-Vident Investment Advisory LLC now owns 24,676 shares of the company’s stock valued at $275,000 after buying an additional 3,475 shares in the last quarter.
-Finally, Prelude Capital Management LLC purchased a new position in Rackspace Technology during the 2nd quarter valued at approximately $204,000.
+Institutional investors have recently added to or reduced their stakes in the company.
+First Trust Advisors LP boosted its position in Rackspace Technology by 3.0% during the first quarter.
+First Trust Advisors LP now owns 17,086,436 shares of the company’s stock valued at $190,685,000 after buying an additional 498,198 shares during the period.
+Mackenzie Financial Corp boosted its position in Rackspace Technology by 0.9% during the first quarter.
+Mackenzie Financial Corp now owns 7,197,859 shares of the company’s stock valued at $80,328,000 after buying an additional 66,423 shares during the period.
+Vanguard Group Inc. boosted its position in Rackspace Technology by 54.2% during the first quarter.
+Vanguard Group Inc. now owns 5,291,508 shares of the company’s stock valued at $59,054,000 after buying an additional 1,860,141 shares during the period.
+Legal & General Group Plc boosted its position in Rackspace Technology by 6.7% during the second quarter.
+Legal & General Group Plc now owns 2,778,590 shares of the company’s stock valued at $19,923,000 after buying an additional 173,522 shares during the period.
+Finally, Rice Hall James & Associates LLC boosted its position in Rackspace Technology by 8.9% during the first quarter.
+Rice Hall James & Associates LLC now owns 2,731,145 shares of the company’s stock valued at $30,480,000 after buying an additional 222,187 shares during the period.
 Institutional investors own 88.15% of the company’s stock.

 Rackspace Technology, Inc operates as a multi cloud technology services company worldwide.
 It operates through Multicloud Services and Apps & Cross Platform segments.
 The company's Multicloud Services segment provides public and private cloud managed services, which allow customers to determine, manage, and optimize the right infrastructure, platforms, and services; and professional services related to designing and building multi cloud solutions and cloud-native applications.